pietrodev07/kittylog/docs/src/guide/log-types/group.md

   // your code
 kittylog.groupEnd();

-kittylog.groupCollapsed("group title"); // start group
+kittylog.group("group title", "red"); // start group with color of your choice
   // your code
-  // the group will be collpased only in browser environment kittylog.groupEnd();
+kittylog.groupEnd();

-kittylog.blank("group title", "red"); // start group with color of your choice
+kittylog.group("group title", "red", "COLLAPSED"); // start group with color and show it collapsed
   // your code
-kittylog.groupEnd();
+  // the group will be collpased only in browser environment kittylog.groupEnd();
 ```